Ai Weiwei: Visual arts

 Ai's visual art includes sculptural installations, woodworking, video and photography.
 "Ai Weiwei: According to What", adapted and expanded by the Hirshhorn Museum and Sculpture Garden from a 2009 exhibition at Tokyo's Mori Art Museum, was Ai's first North American museum retrospective.
 It opened at the Hirshhorn in Washington, D.C. in 2013, and subsequently traveled to the Brooklyn Museum, New York, and two other venues.
 His works address his investigation into the aftermath of the Sichuan earthquake and responses to the Chinese government's detention and surveillance of him.
 His recent public pieces have called attention to the Syrian refugee crisis.
+Ai’s sustained engagement with porcelain was surveyed in Ai Weiwei on Porcelain, his first exhibition in Turkey, held at the Sakıp Sabancı Museum in Istanbul from 12 September 2017 to 15 April 2018; the exhibition combined earlier works with new commissions to examine craftsmanship, authenticity and cultural value.

 Dropping a Han Dynasty Urn

 (1995) Performance in which Ai lets an ancient ceramic urn fall from his hands and smash to pieces on the ground.
 The performance was memorialized in a series of three photographic still frames.
+Maximo Caminero smashed one of his urns exhibited in USA in 2014 for the purpose of protesting the lack of inclusion of local artists in art fairs and exhibitions in USA and in Miami and Florida in particular.
+Since then, more artists are taken into account locally.

 Map of China

 (2008) Sculpture resembling a park bench or tree trunk, but its cross-section is a map of China.
 It is four metres long and weighs 635 kilograms.
 It is made from wood salvaged from Qing dynasty temples.